Pillar 1 of 4 – Answer Engine Optimization (AEO) Agency Strategy: Expanding Pillar 1 of the The 4-Pillar Plan for 2026

 • 5xx server errors (server/hosting issues)

-How to check
+How to check:

-1. Open Google Search Console
+1. Open Google Search Console.

-2. Go to Indexing
+2. Go to the Indexing section.

-3. Review the reports for issues and affected pages
+3. Review the reports for issues and affected pages.

 The non-dev fix: Kill the 404s